eugenia1984/english/glossary.md

 - **See you tomorrow**: is a casual way of saying goodbye and expressing the hope to meet the person the next day.

+- **several** is a word used to indicate an unspecified quantity that is more than two but not many.

 - **sitting** means being in a position where one's weight is supported by one's buttocks rather than one's feet.

 - **small**: means not big, often with fewer employees or less money.
 For example: She works for a small company.